NathanGloyn/IConfigurationManager/ReadMe.md

 The solution provides an interface for access AppSettings, ConnectionStrings and retrieving custom sections in a strongly typed way.

 Two adapters are provided for the standard ConfigurationManger and the WebConfigurationManager that implement the interface, this allows you inject the class making a dependency visible and allowing you to mock/stub the dependency for testing.

+## What is IConfigurationManagerExtension?

+This interface provides access to additional functionality around configuration settings that is not part of the normal ConfigurationManager functionality.